A very quick introduction to managing citations in LaTeX

 biber article

-Then you compile the .tex file as normal again then all the citations and the bibliography should be render properly.
+Then when you compile the .tex file as normal again all the citations and the bibliography should be render properly.
 If you use a GUI LaTeX editor like TeXShop to compile the document, you have to set the BibTeX engine to biber in the preferences.

 Pdf post-biber